dirtman/ibapi/doc/mx:add.md

 # NAME

-ibapi ptr get - get Infoblox PTR records
+ibapi mx add - create Infoblox MX records

 # USAGE

-- ibapi ptr get &lt;options/args>
+- ibapi mx add &lt;options/args>

 # DESCRIPTION

-The get command is used to read/fetch Infoblox PTR records.
+The add command is used to create Infoblox MX records.

-By default, the name and IP address of each fetched record is shown.
-The --verbose option can be specified to print out the raw response from the API.

-To fetch a single PTR record, a single hostname and/or IP address may be provided as command line arguments.
+To create a single MX record, a single domain and MX can be provided as command line arguments.
-Alternatively, a list of records to fetch can be specified in a file (see --filename).
+Alternatively, a list of records to add can be specified in a file (see --filename).

 # OPTIONS